jonathanbrincat/tmg-spark.technical-assessment/README.md

 ## Candidate commentary

 ### Explanation of tech used
-Note: Build tooling and allied stack is my own concoction and maintained by myself - [Pogo App](https://github.com/pix8/pogo-app).
-It's boilerplate some stuff in there is not relevant; I have removed most of the cruft but retained the Vuejs supporting infrastructure to keep my options open.
+> Candidate note: *Build tooling and allied stack is my own concoction and maintained by myself - [Pogo App](https://github.com/pix8/pogo-app).
+It's boilerplate some stuff in there is not relevant; I have removed most of the cruft but retained the Vuejs supporting infrastructure to keep my options open.*

 ### Reactjs
 Popular and universally acclaimed front-end framework.
 Could of quite happily gone with Vuejs however I feel React's prevalence makes it a more real-world candidate to showcase.
 Reactjs is ideal for rapidly building out user interfaces and component based architectures.
 Supported by a virtual DOM representation to drive interactions and reactivity.
 With reactivity itself the mechanism powering stateful transactions that bind a model(data) to drive(hydrate) the view(interface).
 When faced with a task declaratively describing a user interface that is hydrated by consuming a data service.
 Versus a clean sheet approach with vanilla javascript or using an assistive library such as Reactjs.
 Unless you are a sucker for pain, it really is a no-brainer.